 2. Complete an arithmetic task on Kids Classroom Secrets

-3. Maths –I have put a worksheet based on multiplying and dividing by 10, 100 and 1000 on the class web page.
+3. Maths –I have put a worksheet based on multiplying and dividing by 10, 100 and 1000 at the bottom of this page.
 We have covered this in school so it will be a useful revision exercise for you.
 Please complete it if you can.
 You don’t have to print it off, just record your answers and working out in your green book or do it on the squared paper I gave you and stick them into you green book.
 I have posted the answers for the work on the Friday before Half Term for you to self-mark and I will post the answers for today’s work tomorrow for you.

 5. Writing - Theme: Climate Change